hafizkh/hafizkh/README.md

 > Enthusiastic, Hardworking and love to build Project ranging Frontend to Backend in order to add values

 ## About Me:
-#### I am Hafiz, Developer, and Learner and acquired Passion to be Full Stack Developer
+#### I am Hafiz, Developer,Learner and Passionate to be Full Stack Developer
 - 👀 I’m interested in Latest Technologies
 - 🌱 I’m currently learning Backend
 - 📫 Trying to improve myself continously